andreicozma1/GroupChat-GPT/README.md

 # AI-ChatBot (ai-chatbot)

-A chatbot application written using the Quasar Framework
+A chatbot application written using the Quasar Framework.
+The Davinci model from the GPT-3 family is used for the chat-bot responses.
+The responses that need follow-ups (such as generating an image) are classified using a smaller model (Babbage).
 **Important!!**: You will have to put your OpenAI API Key inside the `.env` file.

 ## Demo: